-Application of the SWAT-T is very simple, in fact, as stated above, the name comes from the steps in its application: S-stretch, W-wrap, A-and, T-tuck.
+Application of the SWAT-T is quite simple, in fact, as stated above, the name comes from the steps in its application: S-stretch, W-wrap, A-and, T-tuck.
 Something to be aware of when applying tourniquets, it how tight or loose to make it.
 The SWAT-T is unique because it has marks printed on it that help you know if you are getting the tightness right.
 As you can see in the photo, the marks on the SWAT-T will change shape when stretched allowing you to see if you are applying it too tight or too loosely.
 Applying the correct pressure with the tourniquet can often times be the difference between its application being successful or not.
-The length of the tourniquet and the fact it is applied by wrapping it around the appendage allows it to be used on adults, children, skinny appendages or thick appendages.
-This really is a tremendous benefit because you don't want to have a tourniquet on hand, only to find that it is too small to wrap around the injured appendage, or it is too large and won't sufficiently restrict the blood flow to the injury.
-Because it is thicker in width, (4″) it creates less discomfort than more narrow tourniquets.
-If that was all the SWAT-T did it would be enough to sway me toward purchasing one.
-But, in addition to being a great tourniquet, is can also be used as a pressure dressing, sling, wrap or with a splint etc.
+The length of the tourniquet and the way it is applied, allow it to be used on adults, children, skinny appendages or thick appendages.
+This really is another one of the great things about the device.
+In addition to being a versatile tourniquet, it can also be used as a pressure dressing, sling, wrap or with a splint etc.